-Most people on continuous ambulatory peritoneal dialysis (CAPD) perform 4 to 5 bag exchanges per day evenly dispersed throughout the day, every day.
+Most people on peritoneal dialysis perform 4 to 5 bag exchanges per day evenly dispersed throughout the day, every day.
 Each exchange taking about 30 minutes.
-Some people are suitable for automated peritoneal dialysis (APD).
-The principle is the same, however, a machine (cycler) is programmed to drain the fluid out and in; rather than it being performed manually.
-Usually APD is more frequent smaller volume rapid cycling overnight, and one or no bag exchanges are required during the day.
+Some people are suitable for automated peritoneal dialysis.
+The principle is the same, however, a machine automatically drains the fluid out and in; rather than it being performed manually.